What Type of Implant Would be Best for Me?

 The type of anesthesia, whether general or intravenous sedation, will be discussed with you so you know exactly what to expect, and which type would be most appropriate for your surgery.

 Once the anesthesia is administered, your procedure will begin.
 Incision placement varies, based upon the type of implant that has been chosen for your enhancement.
-The three types of incisions commonly used in breast augmentation are covered in the next section.
+The three types of incisions commonly used in our La Jolla breast augmentation are covered in the next section.

 Where Will the Incisions Be Located?